MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-education.md

 This setting does not delete printers that users have already added.
 However, if users have not added a printer when this setting is applied, they cannot print.

+> [!NOTE]
-Note: You can use printer permissions to restrict the use of printers without specifying a setting.
+> You can use printer permissions to restrict the use of printers without specifying a setting.
 In the Printers folder, right-click a printer, click Properties, and then click the Security tab.

 If this policy is disabled, or not configured, users can add printers using the methods described above.
 <!-- PreventAddingNewPrinters-Description-End -->